technomover/yui-LPF/README.md

 a Low Pass Filter for KORG NTS-1

 yui-LPF is a 4th order Low Pass Filter (-24dB/oct) for [KORG Nu:tekt NTS-1](https://www.korg.com/products/dj/nts_1).
-  - an Effect Unit in MODFX slot, made with [logue-SDK](https://korginc.github.io/logue-sdk/)
+  - an Effect Unit in MODFX slot, made with [logue-SDK](https://github.com/korginc/logue-sdk)
   - knob A: cutoff freq
   - knob B: resonance

-It may run on KORG prologue or minilogue xd but not tested.
+It may run on KORG prologue or minilogue xd but is not tested.

 # Binary Release (in progress)